 This can be calculated by dividing its size by 2.
 Make sure to round the resultant value for a correct estimate.

-What are Slime Chunks?
+What is Slime Chunks?

 How Does a Slime Spawn?

 Slimes only spawn in the Overworld in the mentioned chunks.
-They will eventually despawn if the distance between the player and Slime tops the 32 block threshold.
+They will eventually despawn if the distance between the player and Slime tops the 32-block threshold.
 However, a Slime will spawn instantly if the distance increases to 44 blocks.

 The game checks the following two factors before spawning a Slime: